mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [Controls],ShowDurationRemaining

-   Yields the current state of the remaining time duration of the loaded track.
+   Represents the current state of the remaining time duration display of the loaded track.

    :range:
       ===== ===========================================================================